Which airlines and flights have Starlink WiFi — by tail number

 Departures on Starlink-equipped aircraft — next 48 hours

 United Airlines is mid-rollout — most United Express regional jets have it, with mainline 737s and widebodies being equipped through 2026.
 Hawaiian Airlines finished in September 2024: every A330 and A321neo has Starlink.
 Alaska Airlines is rolling out across its 737 fleet through 2027.
-Qatar Airways is equipping its 777 and A350 fleet.
-We currently track 373 Starlink-equipped aircraft.
+We currently track 609 Starlink-equipped aircraft.

 No. Delta announced a partnership with Amazon's Project Kuiper (a Starlink competitor) for in-flight WiFi starting around 2028.
 Delta is not currently tracked here.

-Yes — United, Hawaiian, Alaska, and Qatar all offer Starlink free to every passenger, gate-to-gate, with no login wall or loyalty requirement.
+Yes — United, Hawaiian, and Alaska all offer Starlink free to every passenger, gate-to-gate, with no login wall or loyalty requirement.
 This is a deliberate contrast with the paid legacy WiFi most carriers still use.

 Fleet rosters and flight schedules come from public aviation data.
 Starlink status is verified per-tail against each airline's own flight-status systems where available (United, Alaska), and against official rollout announcements where the install is type-complete (Hawaiian).
 Data refreshes hourly.